coderinfo2021/newdashboard/README.md

  2. It has a responsive design
  3. When you click on 'My Course' then you will nevigate to 'My Course' page
+ 4. Click 'Show all tasks' in task portion.
- 4. Values are hardcoaded only and Not much use of JavaScript.
+ 5. Values are hardcoaded only and Not much use of JavaScript.